What is trigger finger?

 - Rheumatoid arthritis

-- Soreness at the base of your finger or thumb
+- Discomfort and tenderness at the base of the fingers or thumb

 - Cortisone injections to reduce swelling

 What can I expect the results to be after treatment?